Second Grade Curriculum

 By the second grade, students are locating books to assist them in school assignments as well as checking out easy reader and chapter books.
 Weekly library classes consist of a Read Aloud time using award winning picture books, fairy tales and works by renowned authors, followed by an opportunity for book selection.
 Librarians assist students in finding and checking out books from the various sections of the library that are of interest to them.
 Responsibility is stressed in use and care of materials.

 Field trips are an important way for second-graders to experience learning in a very hands-on way.
-During the year second grade visits Crystal Grottoes Cave in Boonsboro, Rose Hill Manor in Frederick, the monuments on the Washington D.C.
-Mall, and finally, the National Zoo.
+During the year, second grade visits Rose Hill Manor in Frederick and Robinson Nature Center in Howard County.
+They also collaborate with the Fourth Grade for an in-house filed trip with the Rock and Gem Man.
 These trips serve as enrichment activities to the curriculum.